-Anne-Sophie Preud'homme is a Qualified Chartered Accountant ("Expert Comptable") and a "Réviseur d'entreprises".
+Rima Adas graduated from "Institut Commercial de Nancy" in France and is a Qualified Chartered Accountant ("Expert Comptable") and "Réviseur d'entreprises agréé".
+Rima has been appointed PwC EMEA FS Leader since July 2017.

 Catherine Rückel Strategy Leader

 Catherine Rückel, our Strategy Leader, is specialised in Real Estate and Infrastructure.
 She is responsible for the business development division Asset Management Real Estate German Market as well as the audit of investment funds and real estate companies of German origin in Luxembourg.